Zigazou/xslclearer/README.md

         </xsl:tag>
     </xsl:tag>

+XSLClearer recognizes tags and attributes up to XSLT 3.0.
+A tag/attribute without a preceding namespace must be and XSLT 3.0 or XSLT-FO tag/attribute.
+It otherwise throw an error.
+If there is a preceding namespace, no check is done.

 If you need to use a closing bracket inside the [ ], you may escape it using the back-slash.